pcalessio/evrythngDemo/README.md

 git clone https://github.com/pcalessio/evrythngDemo.git
 play run
 ```
-Note: you need to use your own EVRYTHNG api key and create some Thngs (check-in points) through the EVRYTHNG backend.
+Note: you need to change the evrythng.apikey configuration in application.conf in order to run it.